HomeNorth AmericaStonecrop Garden NY – A Garden for Plant Enthusiasts

 Woodland gardens, water gardens, grass gardens, a bamboo grove, rock beds with alpine plants, and perennial flower beds adorn the grounds.
 Ruta graveolens, Salvia uliginosa, and Oxypetalum coeruleum are among the blooming plants.
 There are 50 plant families displayed in orderly flower beds.
 “Inner sanctums” are enclosed gardens that are enclosed with shrubbery and roses.

 There are 75 varieties of lilies in the beds, in varied colors and shapes.
 There is a scarecrow named Miss Gertrude Jekyll providing protection to the vegetable garden.
-More than 400 gardens were designed by the Stonecrop Garden NY designer in Europe, especially in England and the United States.
+The Stonecrop Garden NY designer has developed over 400 gardens in Europe, primarily in England and the United States.

 A conservatory and an alpine house serving as a display are also included in the gardens.
 In the enclosed garden, there are dozens of flowering plants and unusual plants in bloom.
 Frogs hopped across our path as we passed by, and hummingbirds flitted in and out.